 Ashley is an Associate Clinical Social Worker and Family Consultant for Del Oro Caregiver Resource Center.
 Ashley is passionate in providing counseling, advocacy, and social services to youth and family caregivers of physically and cognitively impaired adults.
 She received her Master's in Social Work from California State University, Sacramento with the support and guidance of her former iCouldBe mentor.
 Ashley has worked in both county and nonprofit organization serving both youth and older adults.
 Her goal and passion is to unite youth and seniors through inter-generational enriching experiences. (iCouldBe Mentee 2005 - 2007)

-Founder & CEO - Jeremy A. Weinstein Strategic Development & Fundraising Solutions
+Jeremy A. Weinstein - Strategic Development & Fundraising Solutions

-Jeremy is the founder and CEO of Jeremy A. Weinstein Strategic Development & Fundraising Solutions, a boutique Nonprofit Consulting firm now based in Los Angeles.
+Jeremy is Director of Development for KCRW, a National Public Radio station member.
+Up until recently he was the Principal Consultant for a boutique Nonprofit Consulting firm.
 He graduated from Lafayette College and received a master's in Nonprofit Management from New School University.
 Prior to developing his own consulting practice he worked for the Fund for Public Schools at the New York City Department of Education under the Bloomberg Administration.
-Jeremy is an accomplished development professional with more than 16 years of experience in large grant and major gift solicitation, donor and institutional stewardship, and board advancement for nonprofit organizations.
-To date he has successfully secured and managed more than $100 million in private and government funding.
+Jeremy is an accomplished development professional with more than 17 years of experience in large grant and major gift solicitation, donor and institutional stewardship, and board advancement for nonprofit organizations.
+To date he has successfully secured and managed more than $150 million in private and government funding.
 Jeremy's executive level development experience is grounded in finely focused strategic planning for and implementation of requests for philanthropic support and donor cultivation.
-Through his professional and personal community involvement activities in New York City and nationwide, he has built strong relationships in public and private sectors.
-When Jeremy is not guiding clients with their strategic development priorities, he is traveling, working out, cooking and appreciating the art world with his wonderful husband.
+Through his professional and personal community involvement activities in Los Angeles, New York City and nationwide, he has built strong relationships in public and private sectors.
+When Jeremy is not immersed in his work, he is traveling, exercising, cooking and enjoying the beauty of Southern California.

 Adam Aberman - Board Member Emeritus